Flame Resistant

 Flame Resistant PPE Defined

 PPE stands for personal protective equipment.
-PPE is anything that a worker wears to protect themselves from a hazardous environment.
+PPE is anything that a worker wears to protect themselves from a dangerous environment.
 Some of the most common types of personal protective equipment you might be familiar with are safety glasses, hard hats, and steel/composite toe boots.
-Besides these types, PPE also refers to other safety gear like coveralls, full body suits, and jackets that protect the person wearing them.

 “What PPE is right for my environment?”